slyval/guidelines/SAP Commerce/Commerce Conventions.md

 If the separation between above is too granular for certain functions, then packages can be used to separate the facades, services and daos.

-When creating an extension the following consideration are important:
-#### Generation
-When generating an extension, a template extension is required.
-The correct template must be used and the following guidelines will help:
-- Addons
-Addons are only created when intending to define or overwrite web content in the form of content pages, views, tags, javascript, css among others.

-	The **yaddon** template must be used
-- Web Service Extension
-	Web service extensions must use the **ywebservices** (1st preference ) or **ycommercewebservices** extensions as templates
-- Other Extensions
-	All other extensions must use a corresponding template if there is one, e.g., ***ybackoffice*** for backoffice extensions.
-Otherwise, all other extensions must use the **yempty** template

 #### Naming  Conventions
 - All extension names must:
 	- Only contain alphanumeric characters